AI Translation

 As we explained, ChatGPT doesn’t “translate” in the way a machine translation engine does.
 It predicts.

 Specifically, it uses probability to guess what the next word should be based on the input it receives and its massive training data.
-That makes it great for free-form generation.
-However, it’s risky for structured content.
+This is why we cannot stress one thing enough: the quality of output is heavily dependent on the quality of input.

-• Omitting context: Skipping tags, placeholders, or gendered forms, especially if they’re not frequent in training data
+• Skipping tags or placeholders, if they’re unfamiliar or underrepresented in training data

 Testing ChatGPT, Google Translate, and DeepL for poem translation